Sarkoxed/Sarkoxed/README-en.md

 - Development of [tasks](https://github.com/sprushed/nto2022_public/tree/master/tasks/crypto) for the second qualifying round of "НТО" in Information Security 2022
 - Development of tasks for CTFZONE 2023 finals
 - Development of tasks for CTFZONE 2024 quals + finals
+- Development of tasks for VolgaCTF quals 2025
+- Development of tasks for CTFZONE 2025 quals + finals

 ### Listen, watch or read